Mjz86/C_colon/mcc.md

 `noexcept` means the behavior is undefined if the function returns to the caller using the catching return register.

-- `noreturn/mayreturn(default)`:
+- `noreturn/mayreturn(default)` and `nohalt/mayhalt(default)/willhalt` and `noprogress/mayprogress(default)/progress` :

-`noreturn` means the behavior is undefined if the function returns to the caller using the normal return register.
+`noreturn` means the behavior is undefined if the function/expression returns to the caller using the normal return register.
+`willhalt` means that the expression must halt , and if  not halt the behavior is undefined .
+`nohalt` means that the expression  not halt , and if not the behavior is undefined .
+`progress` means that the expression must either halt or have an operation on  volatile state , and if  not halt the behavior is undefined .
+`noprogress` means that the expression  must either not halt or have an operation on  volatile state  , and if not the behavior is undefined .

 - transactional memory: